-LISTEN: Southwest Pilot Tammie Jo Shults Coolly Plans One-Engine, Emergency Landing
+LISTEN: Southwest Pilot Coolly Plans One-Engine, Emergency Landing

 Shults then clarifies that there's no longer a fire but that the engine is lost.

 After confirming a new heading and a lower altitude, Shults adds, "If you would, have them roll the [emergency] trucks.
-It's on engine number one — captain's side."
+It's on engine No. 1 — captain's side."

-Several times in the recordings, Shults ends her communication with one air traffic controller as she passes onto another handler by using a standard and courteous signoff: "Good day."
+Several times in the recordings, Shults ends her communication with one air traffic controller as she passes to another handler by using a standard and courteous signoff: "Good day."

 Evidently hoping to simplify communications as she and the crew dealt with a dynamic situation, Shults later announces, "We need a single channel.
 No more channel switching."

-Shults later speaks to controllers for the Philadelphia air space, who asked another Southwest flight to maintain a higher speed on its final approach to the runway — so that plane could land before the stricken airliner began its approach behind it.
+Shults later speaks to controllers for the Philadelphia airspace, who asked another Southwest flight to maintain a higher speed on its final approach to the runway — so that plane could land before the stricken airliner began its approach behind it.

 "Southwest 1380, I understand your emergency," an air traffic controller says.
 "Let me know when you want to go in."